SilentSpringInstitute/RNHANES/README.md

 ### Geometric mean

-An easy way to calculate geometric means is now built into RNHANES, but the version in CRAN hasn't been updated yet.
-If you are using the CRAN version, however, you can compute them by taking the arithmetic mean of a log-transformed variable and exponentiating, as seen in this example.
+An easy way to calculate geometric means is now built into RNHANES via the `nhanes_geometric_mean` function, but the version in CRAN hasn't been updated yet.
+If you are using the CRAN version, however, you can compute them by taking the arithmetic mean of a log-transformed variable and exponentiating.
+Here's an example:
 ```R
 library(survey)
 library(RNHANES)